albertomontesanto/albertomontesanto.github.io/content/courses/psc2339/_index.md

 Students in this course should strive to meet the following objectives:

-1) Demonstrate a basic familiarity with the ﬁeld of comparative political economy.
+1) Demonstrate a basic familiarity with the theoretical and practical concepts for the understanding and the resolution of forensic genetics problems.
-2) Leverage differences between countries or regions to analyze the effects of institutions on economic outcomes and vice-versa.
+2) Demonstrate ability to analyze and solve problems related to the analysis of DNA profiling for individual identification and parentage analyses.
-3) Demonstrate how historical legacies shape contemporary political and economic outcomes.
-4) Discern basic differences in institutional and economic structures shape how countries interact with the global economy.

 ## Course Requirements